LuLi0077/SDC/Advanced_Lane_Detection/README.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+Methods have been used to identify lane line pixels in the rectified binary image.
+The left and right line have been identified and fit with a curved functional form (e.g., spine or polynomial).
+Example images with line pixels identified and a fit overplotted should be included in the writeup (or saved to a folder) and submitted with the project.

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

+Here the idea is to take the measurements of where the lane lines are and estimate how much the road is curving and where the vehicle is located with respect to the center of the lane.
+The radius of curvature may be given in meters assuming the curve of the road follows a circle.
+For the position of the vehicle, you may assume the camera is mounted at the center of the car and the deviation of the midpoint of the lane from the center of the image is the offset you're looking for.
+As with the polynomial fitting, convert from pixels to meters.

 I did this in lines # through # in my code in `my_other_file.py`

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

+The fit from the rectified image has been warped back onto the original image and plotted to identify the lane boundaries.
+This should demonstrate that the lane boundaries were correctly identified.
+An example image with lanes, curvature, and position from center should be included in the writeup (or saved to a folder) and submitted with the project.

 I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 Here is an example of my result on a test image:

 ![alt text][image6]

----

 ###Pipeline (video)

 ####1.
 Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!)

+The image processing pipeline that was established to find the lane lines in images successfully processes the video.
+The output here should be a new video where the lanes are identified in every frame, and outputs are generated regarding the radius of curvature of the lane and vehicle position within the lane.
+The pipeline should correctly map out curved lines and not fail when shadows or pavement color changes are present.
+The output video should be linked to in the writeup and/or saved and submitted with the project.

 Here's a [link to my video result](./project_video.mp4)

----

 ###Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Discussion includes some consideration of problems/issues faced, what could be improved about their algorithm/pipeline, and what hypothetical cases would cause their pipeline to fail.

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+###Additional features

+For a standout submission, students should follow the suggestion in the lesson to not just search blindly for the lane lines in each frame of video, but rather, once they have a high-confidence detection, use that to inform the search for the position of the lines in subsequent frames of video.
+For example, if a polynomial fit was found to be robust in the previous frame, then rather than search the entire next frame for the lines, just a window around the previous detection could be searched.
+This will improve speed and provide a more robust method for rejecting outliers.

+For an additional improvement students should implement outlier rejection and use a low-pass filter to smooth the lane detection over frames, meaning add each new detection to a weighted mean of the position of the lines to avoid jitter.

+For students who really want to go above and beyond, implement these methods on the challenge videos as well, or on your their own videos they've recorded themselves.